leografx/ngCodeProducer/README.md

 # ngCodeProducer

-Produce angular code based on mysql database table fields.
+Produces angular code, based on mysql database table fields.
 The code produced ends up on clipboard to paste on your text editor.

 | Command                    | Description                                              | Shorthand          |